 That Ms. Abaida should protest the present status of women under Islamist rule that she personally worked with the CIA’s February 17th Movement to instate, is ironic.

 Although we share her concern for the safety and well being of women and girls in Libya, we are not impressed by her efforts.
-She remains nothing more than a traitor and imperialist propagandist.
+She is nothing more than an imperialist propagandist.

 Western Orchestrated “Revolution” Destroyed Women’s Rights In Libya

 The first thing women’s rights activists in Libya mention about women’s rights in Libya now, is that having 33 women in the parliament, means women’s rights in Libya is a big success and that it is somehow a measure of the “positive steps” towards women rights in Libya, but is that real?

 Here are some facts about women’s rights in Libya under the previous regime:

 In theory, women and men are equal according to the Constitutional Declaration published in 1969; as well as in Gaddafi’s Green Book which was considered to be Libya’s Constitution back then, stating that “Women and men are equal, and to differentiate between women and men is a flagrant injustice and it is not justified.”
 However, the text also emphasizes the biological differences between men and women and then stating that “it’s impossible for woman and men to be equal.”

 But this did not stop Libyan women from demanding their rights under an authoritarian regime, and in 1996 a charter was published regarding the Rights and Duties of women in Libyan society, which stated clearly that women are equal to men and have the right to financial independence, along with women’s duty to protect and defend their country as well as their right to be in leadership positions.